 How Do You Open An International Bank Account?

-Opening an international bank account is easy, and in most cases, there are no unique processes or requirements.
+Opening an international bank account is easy; in most cases, there are no unique processes or requirements.

 Keep in mind that this may differ from one jurisdiction to another, so the process of opening an international bank account in Hong Kong might vary from the process in Portugal.

-Either way, the best banks will have similar processes, even if the documents required may be different, so don’t worry too much about this.
+Either way, the best international banks will have similar processes, even if the required documents may differ, so don’t worry too much about this.

-Proof of identity and residency are two types of documents universally required to open an international bank account, regardless of the country or jurisdiction.
+Proof of identity and residency are two documents universally required to open an international bank account, regardless of the country or jurisdiction.

 Additional Documentation